sdevries0/kozax_paper/README.md

 # Kozax: Flexible and Scalable Genetic Programming in JAX

 In this repository, you can find the source code and data used for the paper "Kozax: Flexible and Scalable Genetic Programming in JAX".
-Click [PLACEHOLDER FOR ANONYMITY] to read the paper.
+The paper can be found at [https://arxiv.org/abs/2502.03047](https://arxiv.org/abs/2502.03047).

 ## Build
 To use the code, you can clone the repository and create the environment by running: